🌎 Upmetrics is now available in

 3. Industry Analysis

 In this section, state that vending is a serious business, not just a side hustle.
-You want to prove the opportunity is real and growing.
+Prove that the opportunity is real and growing.

-• Highlight major trends: smart tracking, card-only machines, mobile payment, eco-friendly packaging, and location-specific snacks.
+Highlight major trends: smart tracking, card-cavalry machine, mobile payment, environmentally friendly packaging, and location-specific snacks.

 4. Customer Analysis